SLINGSHOT DIGITAL: REDUCING NOISE IN NEWS WHILE ELEVATING CONTEXTUAL UNDERSTANDING.

 June 12-20, 2025 Special Edition

-WHAT HAPPENED: The San Jose City Council has taken a significant step forward by voting to implement a new policy that allows for the arrest of homeless individuals who decline three opportunities for shelter.
-This change is designed to motivate those experiencing homelessness to replace their tents on sidewalks with safe, warm beds indoors, fostering a more supportive environment for all residents.
+WHAT HAPPENED: The San Jose City Council has made an important decision by voting to enforce a new policy that permits the arrest of homeless individuals who refuse three offers of shelter.
+This policy aims to encourage those experiencing homelessness to exchange their tents on sidewalks for safe and warm beds indoors, ultimately creating a more supportive environment for all residents.
 (Source: San Jose City Hall)

 June 12-20, 2025 Special Edition